 Johannesburg Complete City Tour

-The tour will continue to Nelson Mandela's former home in Soweto, where you can enter the house and garden that belonged to the family for 50 years.
+The tour will include Nelson Mandela's former home in Soweto, where you can explore the house and garden, followed by a visit to the Hector Peterson Museum, covering the struggle against apartheid.

-We'll conclude by visiting the Hector Peterson Museum to learn about the struggle against apartheid.
-At the end of the tour, we'll drive you back to the hotel.
+At the end of the tour, we will drive you back to your hotel.

 Prices